South Downs Way, looking toward Beachy Head

 Despite the blisters, I loved my time on the South Downs Way.
 It’s a consistently beautiful part of the country, and the trail takes you through much of the best of it.

 There’s plenty of accommodation for both budget hikers and those looking for a bit more comfort, at least if you’re prepared to head off-trail for a mile or two.
-As with many other parts of England, the nicer places aren’t particularly cheap, but the quality was generally high, and they’re fairly affordable if you’re travelling with a partner or friend.
+As with many other parts of England, the nicer places aren’t particularly cheap, but the quality was high and they’re still affordable if you’re travelling with a partner or friend.

 We had near-perfect weather the entire time, which made a huge difference.
-Blue skies, sunshine, and warm temperatures make any hike more enjoyable, especially in the UK, and we had them every day.
+Blue skies, sunshine, and warm temperatures make any hike more enjoyable, and we had them every day.

 The food was a standout highlight, and with only a couple of exceptions, we loved everything we ate.
 Many of the country pubs were a downright wonderful place to spend a lazy hour or two, and if those pretty downland villages aren’t on postcards and calendars already, they absolutely deserve to be.